mrocklin/cmsc15200/tips/errors.md

 So error messages take a little practice to understand fully.
 In the meantime it's always good to look at the line number which appaers just after the filename like 5 does in <code> helloworld.c:5:1 </code>.
 Then look around in your code at this location to see if anything looks odd.
 Perhaps you misspelled something, are using capitalization incorrectly, missing a semi-colon, parenthesis, equals sign, etc....

 *So what do I do if I can't find the error?* Please do not spend hours searching for a bug.
-Instead, try posting the error to the listhost.
-Hopefully some other student will have already had this error and a message will have gone out explaining it.
+Instead, try posting the error to the staff listhost.
 If you're the first one then you'll get to help all the other students by asking a question.
 Other solutions include coming back to the problem later and also coming to office hours.